Advice and guidance on the health needs of migrant patients for healthcare practitioners.

 Offer and recommend HIV testing routinely to the following patients (irrespective of the prevalence of HIV in the local population):

-all men and women known to be from a country of high HIV prevalence (>1%)
+all men and women known to be from a country of high HIV prevalence (>1%), including recently-arrived children

-- all patients presenting for healthcare where HIV, including primary HIV infection, enters the differential diagnosis (table of indicator diseases [UK National Guidelines for HIV Testing 2008, page 7] and primary HIV infection [UK National Guidelines for HIV Testing 2008, page 13]).
-Typical symptoms of primary HIV infection include a combination of any of:
+- all patients presenting for healthcare where HIV, including primary HIV infection, enters the differential diagnosis (table of indicator diseases and primary HIV infection – typical symptoms of primary HIV infection include a combination of any of:

 - rash (maculopapular)